aimanecouissi/flutter-shopping-list-mobile-application/README.md

 ## CONTACT 📧

-For any inquiries or feedback, feel free to reach out to me at [contact@aimanecouissi.com](mailto:contact@aimanecouissi.com).
+For any questions or feedback, reach out at [contact@aimanecouissi.com](mailto:contact@aimanecouissi.com).